thomersch/Mikrowelle-OS/README.md

 Mikrowelle OS is a static page generator for podcast websites and feeds.

 Tested on Python 2.7 and 3.3.
 Will not work under Python 2.6, please update in this case.
+I strongly recommend Python 3.3, because it's the _future_.

 ## Feature List